Overview

 Research Areas (IRP Lab Groups)

-The Lupus Clinical Research Program at NIAMS conducts innovative translational and clinical research into the causes, treatment, and prevention of SLE.
-The Lupus Clinical Research Program maintains a comprehensive clinical database of SLE patients that includes patient demographics, SLE disease activity and damage indices, patient-reported outcome tools, and other data for phenotyping our cohort.
-The SLE Natural History and Pathogenesis protocol serves as a pivotal resource for understanding and characterizing the heterogeneity of this disease, providing biological specimens and outstanding clinical phenotyping to various intramural and extramural labs involved in lupus research.
-This collaborative research model has led to several biomarker discoveries and scientific hypothesis generation.
-These discoveries have been translated into clinical trials by the Lupus Clinical Trials Unit.
+The LCTU conducts innovative translational and clinical research into the causes, treatment, and prevention of systemic lupus erythematosus (SLE).
+We maintain a comprehensive clinical database of SLE patients that includes patient demographics, SLE disease activity and damage indices, patient-reported outcome tools, and other data for phenotyping our cohort.
+The SLE Natural History and Pathogenesis protocol serves as a pivotal resource for understanding and characterizing the heterogeneity of this disease, providing biological specimens and outstanding clinical phenotyping to various labs involved in lupus research.
+This collaborative research model has led to several biomarker discoveries and scientific hypotheses.
+These discoveries have been translated into clinical trials.

 Current Projects